-Starting in 1972, the nominal federal tax rate was lowered but each province defined a given percentage that the federal tax administration would collect on behalf of the province on top of the nominal federal income tax.
-In Table F1, we have used the case of Ontario (the largest province containing more than half of the highest incomes in Canada) to compute marginal tax rates.
+more than half of the highest incomes in Canada) to compute marginal tax rates.
 Over the years, the Ontario provincial tax has changed many times and special provincial surtaxes have been introduced as well that have in part offset the decline in progressivity of the federal tax system.
-All these surtaxes have been included in the estimation of marginal tax rates reported in Table F1.
+All these surtaxes have been included in the estimation of marginal tax rates reported in Table E1.
 Marginal tax rates for other provinces have followed a very similar time pattern as rates for Ontario.
 Quebec in particular has almost always had marginal rates slightly higher than Ontario (by 2 to 4 percentage points in general).

 Average tax rates have been computed as the sum of federal and provincial tax liability (after surtaxes and net of all credits) paid by each group divided by total gross income (including only the taxable portion of capital gains for the 1972 to 2000 period) reported by each group.
 We have decided to include the taxable portions of capital gains in the income denominator so that our average tax rate measures reflect the average tax on ordinary income.
 For years 1982 to 2000, we have used the LAD microfiles to do these computations.
 In the period 1920 to 1981, we have used the distribution tables, which always report the amount of taxes paid by income brackets.
-Average tax rates are reported in Table F2 and depicted in Figures A2 and A3 for various top income groups.